joBr99/nspanel-lovelace-ui/docs/entities.md

 # Entities

-Entities are mainly used on cardEntities, cardGrid and cardGrid.
+Entities are mainly used on cardEntities and cardGrid.

 It is possible to overwrite and configure varrious things on Entities.